rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

     Update the following in agent.conf
     - IP address of the SGX compute node
      - IP address for all the CSP side services
-     - AAS admin credentials
+     - CSP admin credentials
-     - sgx_agent user credentials
+     - Long-lived token validity period in days
      - Certificate Management Service TLS digest value (CMS running on CSP system) ./deploy_sgx_agent.sh